ecohealthalliance/grits-deploy-ansible/README.md

 backend, the [girder](https://github.com/girder/girder) database, and all dependencies.

+### Configuration

+Before using this repository, use [ansible-vault](http://docs.ansible.com/playbooks_vault.html) to create a secure.yml file with sensitive passwords and other information.
+Copy the format in secure.yml.sample.

 ### Deploying to a virtual machine

 Included in this repository is everything you need to deploy the entire